concrete-mixer/concrete-mixer/README.md

 ## Installation

 Concrète Mixer is a relatively simple program but has a lot of software dependencies and fiddly configuration.
-The easiest way to get up and running is to install one of the Concrete Mixer docker images.
+The easiest way to get up and running is to install one of the Concrète Mixer docker images.

 ### Install for evaluation via git checkout

-This is the best option with ChucK-savvy users who want to check Concrete Mixer out on a pi:
+This is the best option with ChucK-savvy users who want to check Concrète Mixer out on a pi:

-1. Clone the Concrete Mixer repo:
+1. Clone the Concrète Mixer repo:

     `git clone https://github.com/concrete-mixer/concrete-mixer`